diamond-one/Ableton_Control/README.md

 The goal is to have seamless and hands-on experience for musicians and producers who use Ableton Live as their DAW of choice.

-The project is currently in the prototype stage, with an Ableton compressor as the target, and using a off the shelf microcontroller as the brain.
+The project is currently in the prototype stage, with an Ableton compressor as the target and using an off-the-shelf microcontroller as the brain.

 ## **Features**